Unlocking the potential in your marketing team for a successful 2021

 What do we want to achieve this year?

-Who do we want to be for the customers we serve?
+Who do we want to be for the HCPs & patients we serve?

 During this type of session, we recommend using the approach of ‘Together Alone’.
 Have everyone write one answer per post-it note, then place on the wall.
 By doing this, everyone writes their contributions without being influenced by others in the room.
 This will help negate the stronger personalities and ensure everyone contributes.